cloudkraftwerk/cloudkraftwerk.github.io/team.md

 to tidy up and decrease technical debt afterwards.
 * **Teamwork over heroism.** We believe that high quality software is built and operated by professionally organized teams and not by one man bands.
 * **Economical pragmatism over technical perfection.**  We are not a science lab and prefer solutions that are in time and budget, instead of overengineered solutions that can't be paied by customers and never get finished.
-* **Lightweight technologies over big fat frameworks.** We don't only want to reduce CO2 footprints, but also memory and CPU footprints.
+* **Lightweight technologies over fat frameworks.** We don't only want to reduce CO2 footprints, but also memory and CPU footprints.
 We believe that simple solutions are more reliable than complex solutions.

 <!-- # Open Positions